knobs-dials/live-hasher/README.md

 Hashfile checker, hashfile maker.

-The addition is a mode that keeps watching the given directory (recursive listdirs, 1-minute interval), but skips files that haven't changed mtime or size.
+The main addition is a mode that keeps watching the given directory (recursive listdirs, 1-minute interval), but skips files that haven't changed mtime or size.

 Stops after the directory it watches has been idle for some time (defauly 6 hours)